Arthur-Matias/bunny-jump/README.md

 # Access
 $ cd bunny-jump

-# Install dependencies
-$ yarn

-# Run the project
-$ yarn start

-# The server will initialize in the <http://localhost:3000>
+# Open with code
+code .

+# Then just open index.html with the LiveServer extension (or simply drag&drop the index.html file to your favorite browser)
 ```

 ## :memo: License ##